clojurewerkz/cassaforte/README.md

 ## Project Maturity

 Cassaforte is a relatively young project.
 It took about a year to reach `1.0`.
-It is used heavily in a monitoring and event collection solution that processes fairly large amount of data.
+It is known to be used by dozens of companies, small and large.

 Cassaforte is based on the now stable new [DataStax Java driver for Cassandra](https://github.com/datastax/java-driver) and [Hayt](https://github.com/mpenet/hayt), a fairly battle tested CQL